-The Raspberry Pi has a 26-pin General Purpose Input/Output (GPIO) connector and this carries a set of signals and buses.
+The original Raspberry Pi Model A and B version B1 was a $35 single board computer with a 26-pin General Purpose Input/Output (GPIO) connector and this carries a set of signals and buses.
 There are 8 general purpose digital I/O pins – these can be programmed as either digital outputs or inputs.
-One of these pins can be designated for PWM output too.
+Two of these pins (on 40-pin Pi’s, just one on 26-pin Pi’s) can be designated for hardware PWM output too.
 Additionally there is a 2-wire I2C interface and a 4-wire SPI interface (with a 2nd select line, making it 5 pins in total) and the serial UART with a further 2 pins.

-The Revision 2 Raspberry Pi has an additional 4 GPIO lines on a separate connector which you have to solder onto the board.
+- The model B, Revision 1.1 Raspberry Pi has an additional 4 GPIO lines on a separate connector which you have to solder onto the board.

 WiringPi includes a command-line utility gpio which can be used to program and setup the GPIO pins.
 You can use this to read and write the pins and even use it to control them from shell scripts.